 QAAD has produced the following document of helpful approaches which close others may find helpful: Info for close others

-This report from a Friend gives an insight into the character of a QAADNET meeting (2015):
+This article, published in the Friend (2015), gives an insight into the character of a QAADNET meeting:

 The QAADNET meeting on 28th February at Westminster Meeting House grew out of last July’s QAAD Woodbrooke conference on the theme of ‘Hurt and Healing’ which looked at how people with alcohol and drug problems find their way to recovery.

 A small group of people who are ‘close others’ of addicts continued a dialogue after the conference to support each other by exchanging experiences of what was happening to them and their loved ones and how it felt to try and help them recover from their addictions.

 It was agreed that it would be valuable to extend this more widely in the form of an open QAADNET meeting to benefit more ‘close others’ who so often feel isolated, despairing and lacking in guidance and support.

 The meeting was held in an unprogrammed, exploratory format within the ethos of strict confidentiality.